microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 1. Login to ACR (Azure Container Registry)

 You need to login to your ACR with push or pull permission if you want to push or pull templates from there.
 Otherwise, you can skip this step.
-You do not need to login to pull templates and sample data published by Microsoft.
+You do not need to login to pull sample templates and sample data published by Microsoft.

 Use the command `FHIR Converter: Login to Azure Container Registry (Ctrl + I)`:
 - Type in the name of your ACR `<registry-name>.azurecr.io`, and press enter.
 It will open the terminal and run the oras tool.